mael-bomane/earn-bot/README.md

 type for `skills` on both `User` and `Bounties` tables and allows `null` or `undefined` values resulting in "type guessing", I assumed a string array — which is valid `Json`, but if any adjustments are needed feel free to DM me.

+Still regarding the current Database Schema, token name in a Bounty

 ## Stay in touch

 - Author - [Mael Bomane](https://x.com/mael_bomane)